-An overview of the background styles you can set on an element: color, background, gradients, and color overlays.
+An overview of the background styles you can set on an element: color, images, gradients, color overlays, and videos.

 In this lesson:

 You can set a background color on any element except for images and videos (although you can use images and videos as backgrounds).
 You can apply a background color on any element by entering a color value (e.g., hex, rgba, or color name) or by choosing a color using the color picker.
 A background color can also be added to text elements or specific text content inside of a text element.

 There are times you want background colors to be consistent throughout your site.
 This is where the Body (All pages) tag comes in handy.